TimTeaFan/dplyover/README.md

 2.  slightly changing `across`’ logic to make it work for vectors and a combination of two vectors and/or sets of columns.

-By this I most defniitely introduced some bugs and edge cases which won’t work, and in which case I am the only one to blame.
+By this I most definitely introduced some bugs and edge cases which won’t work, and in which case I am the only one to blame.